|Attendance||UCAS code/apply||Year of entry|

 In Year 2, depending on your choice of modules, you may find yourself accounting for how a child acquires its mother tongue, analysing how style is created in a literary text, or investigating differences that can be linked to social factors.
 You will develop competence in a range of research methods to advance your knowledge of language use, variation and change in society.
-Grants are available for study in one of Kingston University's partner institutions in Europe or in the United States for one or two semesters.
+There is also an opportunity to study in one of Kingston University's partner institutions in Europe or in the United States for one or two semesters.

-In Year 3, you will have the opportunity to specialise in an area of your choice in an extended piece of work.
-Under the guidance of specialist teaching staff, you will develop your ability to work independently and think and write critically.
-This programme is also enhanced by opportunities to relate theory to practice in a professional context, which can include the workplace setting.
+In Year 3, you can specialise in an area of your choice, which will require you to work on an extended piece of work.
+Under the guidance of specialist teaching staff, you will develop your ability to work independently and think and write critically to produce an original piece of work.
+In addition, the course is enhanced by opportunities to relate theory to practice in a professional context, which can include the workplace setting.

 Please note that this is an indicative list of modules and is not intended as a definitive list.
 Those listed here may also be a mixture of core and optional modules.

 This module is a core requirement for students of English Language and Communication.
 It introduces students to language as a tool for human communication drawing on linguistics and its related disciplines.
 The main features of the module are (a) its focus on the analysis of language use and meaning in context and (b) its concern with key issues in intercultural communication.